Manage your settings for two-step verification

 I want to change my phone number, or add a secondary number

 It is important to configure a secondary authentication phone number.
-Because your primary phone number and your mobile app are probably on the same phone, the secondary phone number is the only way you will be able to get back into your account if your phone is lost or stolen.
+Because your primary phone number and your mobile app are probably on the same phone, the secondary phone number is the fastest way you will be able to get back into your account if your phone is lost or stolen.

 To change your primary phone number: